 The United States Department of State has developed a set of reports designed to inform travelers of potential risks.

 Country Specific Information is available for every country of the world.
-They include such information as the location of the U.S. Embassy or Consulate in the subject country, unusual immigration practices, health conditions, minor political disturbances, unusual currency and entry regulations, crime and security information, and drug penalties.
-If an unstable condition exists in a country that is not severe enough to warrant a Travel Warning, a description of the condition(s) may be included under an optional section entitled "Areas of Instability."
-On limited occasions, they also restate in this section any U.S. Embassy advice given to official employees.
+They include such information as the location of the U.S. Embassy or Consulate in the subject country, unusual immigration practices, health conditions, minor political disturbances, unusual currency and entry regulations, crime and security information and drug penalties.
+If an unstable condition exists in a country that is not severe enough to warrant a Travel Warning, a description of the condition(s) may be included under an optional section entitled “Areas of Instability.”
+On limited occasions, this section also restates any U.S. Embassy advice given to official employees.
 Country Specific Information Sheets generally do not include advice but present information in a factual manner so the traveler can make his or her own decisions concerning travel to a particular country.

 The United States Department of State also has information specifically for Students Abroad.